Gene Gutowski: Early life

-Gutowski was born as Witold Bardach in Lwow (then Poland; now Ukraine) in 1925, the son of Juliusz Bardach (lawyer) and Anna Bardach née Garfunkel (concert pianist).
-From 1933 until the beginning of the war in 1939, the Bardach family lived in Rawa Ruska; then, moved to Lwow, where under Soviet occupation Witold began his studies as sculptor at the Institute of Fine Arts under Prof. Marian Wnuk.
-In 1941 the Germans occupied Lwow and a year later his entire family, who had lived there for generations, was killed.
+Gutowski was born as Witold Bardach in Lwow (then Poland, now Ukraine) in 1925, the son of lawyer Juliusz Bardach and Anna Bardach née Garfunkel, a concert pianist.
+From 1933 until the beginning of the war in 1939, the Bardach family lived in Rawa Ruska.
+They then moved back to Lwow, where, under Soviet occupation, Witold began his studies as sculptor at the Institute of Fine Arts under Marian Wnuk.
+In 1941, the Germans occupied Lwow, and a year later his entire family, who had lived there for generations, was killed.

-Bardach escaped to Warsaw where he first worked for a photographer and later as an employee of the Junkers factory at Okecie Airport (Warsaw Chopin Airport), secretly removing Luftwaffe radio-transmitters for delivery to the underground Home Army (Armia Krajowa).
-In order to escape from the Gestapo at 18 years old, he took on the name “Eugene (Eugeniusz) Gutowski” and left Warsaw for Riga, Latvia where he became the head of a construction company working for the Organization Todt.
-He was later evacuated to Germany via Baltic Sea, Gdańsk, Silesia to Judenburg in today’s Austria at the end of 1944.
-At the end of the war in May 1945, again escaping from the advancing Soviet army, Gutowski joined the Counterintelligence Corps (United States Army).
-He worked as a special agent until March 1947 when he married the U.S. State Department employee, Zillah Rhoades, and moved with her to New York City.
-They had two children, Arch.
-Ing.
-Andrew Gutowski, born in New York on July 17, 1951, and Captain Alexander Waugh Gutowski, born in Charlottesville, Virginia on November 7, 1952.
-Captain Alexander Waugh Gutowski had one child, Jordan Waugh, born in Saskatchewan, Canada September 17, 1979.
+Bardach escaped to Warsaw, where he first worked for a photographer and later as an employee of the Junkers factory at Okęcie Airport (Warsaw Chopin Airport), secretly removing Luftwaffe radio transmitters for delivery to the underground Home Army (Armia Krajowa).
+In order to escape from the Gestapo at 18 years old, he took on the name Eugene (Eugeniusz) Gutowski and left Warsaw for Riga, Latvia, where he became the head of a construction company working for the Organization Todt.
+At the end of 1944, he was evacuated to Germany via the Baltic Sea, Gdańsk, and Silesia to Judenburg in today's Austria.
+In May 1945, again escaping from the advancing Soviet army, Gutowski joined the Counterintelligence Corps of the United States Army.
+He worked as a special agent until March 1947, when he married State Department employee Zillah Rhoades, and moved with her to New York City.
+They had two children: Andrew Gutowski, born in New York on July 17, 1951, and Alexander Waugh Gutowski, born in Charlottesville, Virginia on November 7, 1952.
+Alexander Waugh Gutowski had one child, Jordan Waugh, born in Saskatchewan, Canada on September 17, 1979.